jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.5 FindMainStem

-Finds the main stem, based on stream lengths, of each stream network.
+Finds the main stem, based on stream lengths, of each stream network..

 *Parameters*: